 - 4.1.
-Safeguarding and promoting the welfare of children is defined (in Working Together, 2018) as: - protecting children from maltreatment;

-- preventing impairment of children's health or development; - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 4.2.
-Child Protection is part of safeguarding and promoting welfare and refers to the activity which is undertaken to protect specific children who are suffering or are likely to suffer significant harm. - 4.3.
+Safeguarding and promoting the welfare of children is defined (in Working Together, 2023) as: - Protecting children from maltreatment. - Preventing impairment of children's health or development. - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes. - 4.2.
+Child Protection is part of safeguarding and promoting welfare and refers to the activity which is undertaken to protect specific children who are experiencing or are likely to experience significant harm. - 4.3.
 Definitions and descriptors of abuse can be found in the Appendices.